Fish

 Tasselled Filefish

-The Tasselled Filefish (Chaetodermis penicilligerus) is a stunning saltwater fish known for its unique appearance and behavior.
+The Tasselled Filefish (Chaetodermis penicilligerus) is a remarkable camouflaged Indo-Pacific fish — peaceful and characterful, but not reef-safe.

 Studio Scaped